jonny190/Get-AdHealth/README.md

 This is a quick and dirty script to check the health of a given DC.
 This will likely seen lots of revisions and chages as it developes

+## Functions
+- Virtual Check
+- Replication status
+- DCDIAG
+- Forest and domain functional Level lookup
+- Port test to all DC's on all sites (Port 135)
+- Users not logged in in 90 day lookup
+- Unlinked GPO lookup and list
+- RID exhaustion check
+- Duplicate SPN lookup
+- Time source lookup

 ## Authors